 So, what does vitamin K do?
 Vitamin K is important in activating the proteins that allow your body to use calcium.
 In addition, it is a key part of many biological processes, including blood coagulation or clotting.
 But like vitamin D, there is more than one form of vitamin K, and one should distinguish between vitamins K1 and K2 and the different roles they play in the body.

-So Vitamin K is one of the best examples of how nutrient content differs between food sources, even if you eat a well-balanced, healthy diet.
-You can take a Vitamin K2 supplement to make sure you are getting enough.
-If you are concerned about supporting your body especially as you age, you may want to consider taking a combined supplement that contains vitamins K2 and D3.
+You can take a vitamin K2 supplement to make sure you are getting enough of this nutrient people are commonly deficient in.
+If you are concerned about supporting your bone health especially as you age, you may want to consider taking a combined supplement that contains vitamins K2 and D3.

 Why Vitamin D3 and K2 are better together.